rabbitmq/rabbitmq-website/docs/which-erlang.md

           The 4.0 release series is compatible with Erlang 26.2.
         </li>
         :::warning

-        RabbitMQ 4.0 works with Erlang/OTP 27.
-However, there are known performance regressions, which will be addressed in patch releases.
-Running RabbitMQ 4.0 on Erlang 27 is not recommended in production but can be used in development environments.
+        RabbitMQ 4.0 can run on Erlang/OTP 27.
+However, there were multiple performance regressions to address and issues in Erlang/OTP itself to resolve.
+Erlang 27 support will be announced in a future 4.0.x release.

         :::
       </ul>
     </td>